Taenerys/HackingWithSwiftLearning/README.md

 2. Flag Game: a small game that quiz users on country flags.
 3. A technique project (which is just an improvement on Project 1)
 4. A web browser app: an app that open browsers of the website users want to see (this is a project I struggled with the most so far, but the end result was rewarding!)
+5. Scramble Word Game: a small game where users are challenged to put in anagrams of a word given.